 Instructions

-Prepare all the ingredients to make this super easy and yummy chicken rice porridge.
+Step 1.
+Prepare all the ingredients to make this super easy and yummy rice porridge without meat.
 Start by rinsing the rice with water.
-I wash the rice in a bowl until the water is almost transparent, about five times.
+I wash the rice in a bowl until the water is almost transparent, about three times.
 Chop your ginger, garlic, and onion.
-Then slice the chicken, preferably into bite-size.

-In a large pot over medium heat, saute onion, garlic, and ginger until fragrant.
-Add the chicken, fish sauce, and black pepper.
-Stir and cook until the chicken turned to light brown.
+Step 2.
+In a large pot over medium heat, pour cooking oil and saute onion, garlic, and ginger until fragrant and translucent.

-Pour the chicken broth and rice, stir and cover the pot.
+Step 3.
+Pour the vegetable broth or water, rice, salt and pepper.
+Stir and cover the pot.
 Bring it to a gentle boil and simmer on low to medium heat until the liquid thickens and the rice softens.
-Occasionally stir the porridge to cook it evenly and avoid burning the bottom.
+Occasionally stir the porridge to cook it evenly and avoid burning the rice from the bottom.
+Check to see if it needs more broth or water.

+Step 4.
 Taste and adjust your seasonings accordingly.
-Serve in a bowl and top with boiled eggs, toasted garlic, green onions, and a slice of lemon.
+Cook until you get a thick soup consistency.
+Serve in a bowl, and top with boiled eggs (if you are using any), toasted garlic, chopped green onions, and a slice of calamansi or lemon.

 Storage and Reheating Tips

 - Storage: Making arroz caldo is super easy, so I recommend doing large batches.
 Allow the chicken porridge to cool completely and transfer it into a large bowl with a tight-fitting lid.
 Store in the refrigerator for 5 days.
-You can freeze Filipino arroz caldo in freezer friendly container for 3 months.
+You can freeze Filipino arroz caldo in a freezer-friendly container for 3 months.
 Defrost in the fridge overnight or countertop for an hour.

-- Reheating: To reheat this, transfer it into a saucepan, add some water if the porridge is too thick, and season with a pinch of salt and pepper.
+- Reheating: To reheat this arroz caldo without chicken, transfer it into a saucepan, add some water if the rice porridge is too thick, and season with a pinch of salt and pepper.
 Stir and reheat in medium heat until warm through.
-You can use the microwave to reheat it, just simply transfer to a bowl and cover it with a paper towel on top to keep it from drying out.
-Microwave for 30 seconds intervals, stir in between until warm thoroughly.
+You can use the microwave to reheat it, just simply transfer it to a bowl and cover it with a paper towel on top to keep it from drying out.
+Microwave for 30-second intervals, and stir in between until warm thoroughly.

 Equipment